redux-generator/redux-generator/README.md

 ## Usage

-If you install this package locally you'll need to add a new script to `scripts` field in `package.json`
+If you install this package locally you will need to add a new script to `scripts` field in `package.json`

 ```json
 {